 Investment decisions play a relevant role in the pursuit of sustainable development and its importance has been increasingly recognized.
 Given this scenario, investors and other stakeholders expect companies to be more transparent and better informed about their contribution in this sense.

-The Columbia Center on Sustainable Investment (CCSI), in partnership with B3 and FGVces, is conducting a series of meetings with experts from different countries and areas of knowledge in order to share experiences and think about the near future of transparency and the instruments for evaluating corporate sustainability.
+The Columbia Center on Sustainable Investment (CCSI), in partnership with B3 and FGVces, conducted a series of meetings with experts from different countries and areas of knowledge in order to share experiences and think about the near future of transparency and the instruments for evaluating corporate sustainability.

-There will be three events in 2018, and here you will have access to the materials presented and produced throughout the process:
+There were three events in 2018, and here you will have access to the materials presented and produced throughout the process:

 Workshop 1 - Advancing the SDGs: Understanding and Improving the Role of Corporate Transparency